TangTony2023/QuickTimer/Privacy Policy.md

-# QuickLauncher Privacy Policy
+# QuickTimer Privacy Policy

-**Last Updated:** 17.Jun.2025
+**Last Updated:** 09.Sep.2025

 ## 1. Data Collection and Usage
-QuickLauncher **does not collect, store, or transmit any personal or sensitive user data**.
+QuickTimer **does not collect, store, or transmit any personal or sensitive user data**.
 The app operates entirely offline and respects user privacy by design:

 - **Local Data Storage**:
   All data (shortcuts, categories, settings) is stored exclusively in three local files:
-  - `categories.json` (category definitions)
   - `settings.json` (user preferences)
-  - `shortcuts.json` (shortcut configurations)
+  - `timer.json` (time configurations)
   These files remain on the user’s device and are never uploaded to external servers.

 - **No Telemetry or Analytics**:
   The app does not track usage statistics, device information, or user behavior.

 - **No Account Requirements**:
-  QuickLauncher requires no login, authentication, or cloud synchronization.
+  QuickTimer requires no login, authentication, or cloud synchronization.

 ## 2. Permissions

-QuickLauncher requests the following Windows capabilities solely for core functionality:
+QuickTimer requests the following Windows capabilities solely for core functionality:

 | **Capability** | **Purpose**                                                  | **Data Access**                                     |
 | -------------- | ------------------------------------------------------------ | --------------------------------------------------- |